tgdev/google-dev-first-pwapp/project-notes.md

 * Allows access to PWA online, offline and on intermittent, slow connections.
 * Should be considered a progressive enhancement, added only if supported by the browser.
+* Provide the ability to intercept requests made from our PWA and handle them within the service worker.

 **NOTE: Service worker functionality is only available on pages that are accessed via HTTPS**